cosmicfilament/React-Redux-Boilerplate/readme.md

 [How to build your own React boilerplate with webpack 4 & Babel 7 by Seth Alexander](https://medium.com/@sethalexander/how-to-build-your-own-react-boilerplate-1a97d09337fd)

-**Note:** I started out using his config file as a template but have many modifications to it since.
+**Note:** I started out using his config file as a template but have made many modifications to it since.

-I have added hot module replacement and live loading.
-In addtion I added support for files and images in webpack.
-There is also, now a production configuration which is pretty bare as webpack's defaults seem to be pretty good.
+My main contributions are adding hot module replacement and live loading.
+In addition I have added rules for fonts and images in webpack.
+The production configuration is pretty bare as webpack's defaults seem to be pretty good.
 The webpack config is broken down into separate modules which is a technique that I kind of like and learned from an inexpensive kindle book: "SurviveJS Webpack From Apprentice to Master" by Juo Vepsäläinen.

 [Getting Started with Redux by David Abramov](https://egghead.io/courses/getting-started-with-redux)